Philippine Independent Church: Views on divorce

-Response on red-tagging
+Response to red-tagging

 Several church officials are advocates against the culture of impunity and as a result, a number of advocates have been recipients of accusations by government personnel tagging them as alleged enablers and sympathizers of insurgents and terrorists ("red-tagging").
 The church released a statement strongly condemning such allegations.
 A number of church officials also urged Congress to probe the red-tagging incidents and conduct an impartial investigation.

 Organization

-The church is autocephalous and is led by the Supreme Bishop, similar to a presiding bishop in other denominations.
-The 13th and current Supreme Bishop is Rhee Timbang, who was elected on May 9, 2017.
+The Iglesia Filipina Independiente is an episcopally-led, synodically-governed church.
+The General Assembly is the highest policy-making body while the Executive Commission is the highest policy-making body in the absence of the General Assembly.
+The church leadership is autocephalous and is led by the Supreme Bishop, similar to a presiding bishop in other denominations.
+The Supreme Bishop heads the Executive Commission.
+The 14th and current Supreme Bishop is Joel Porlares, who was elected on May 9, 2023.

 The church has three predominant clergy and laity councils: the Supreme Council of Bishops (SCB), the Council of Priests (COP), and the National Lay Council (NCL).

-There are three sectoral organizations of the laity (lay organizations) in the church under the National Lay Council: the Youth of the Iglesia Filipina Independiente (YIFI), the Women of the Philippine Independent Church (WOPIC), and the Laymen of the Iglesia Filipina Independiente (LIFI).
+There are three mandated major sectoral organizations of the laity (lay organizations) in the church under the National Lay Council: the Youth of the Iglesia Filipina Independiente (YIFI), the Women of the Philippine Independent Church (WOPIC), and the Laymen of the Iglesia Filipina Independiente (LIFI).

 Meanwhile, the priests also have their own sectoral organization: the National Priests Organization (NPO).
 Other sectoral organizations in the church include, the Clergy Spouses Organization (CSO), and the nonsanctioned Clergy Children Organization (CCO).
+Just like the Catholic Church, the IFI also have pious associations.

-The Philippine Independent Church is primarily organized into dioceses.
+The Philippine Independent Church is primarily organized into dioceses which are considered as the "local churches".
+In every diocese, there is a cathedral containing the cathedra of a bishop.
 A diocese is composed of parishes and missions.
-In every diocese, there is a cathedral church that contains the cathedra of a bishop.
 A parish and mission may have outstations.
+Parishes and missions in every diocese are geographically grouped into vicariates.

+The official flag of the church is a horizontal bicolor flag with equal bands of royal blue and crimson red, with the initials IFI in color white text inscribed at the center.
+The red color of the flag shall be at the right side, while the color blue shall be on the left side, thus, when the flag is hoist in a pole, the red color shall be in the upper part, which symbolizes its revolutionary heritage and paying homage to its historical revolutionary nationalist roots, hence debunking claims and accusations of inciting insurgency.